preemptive/dasho-samples/java/SpringBean/README.md

 These instructions will guide you through the process of creating the project using DashO's New Project Wizard.

 1. Start DashO and run the New Project Wizard.
-    *   Click `Next`
+    *   Click `Next`.
     *   Choose "An application packaged in a Jar file."
     *   Click `Next` and choose `SpringBean/MySpringApp.jar` as the application jar.
     *   Click `Next` and add the jars in the `libs` directory as support jars.
     *   Continue clicking `Next`, accepting the defaults, then click `Finish`.
-2. Once the project is created, go to the Input->Options section
+2. Once the project is created, go to the Input->Options section.
-    *   Check `Rename Reflected Classes`
+    *   Check `Rename Reflected Classes`.
-3. Go to the Output section
+3. Go to the Output section.
-    *   Choose `Create: Single Jar`
+    *   Choose `Create: Single Jar`.
-    *   Enter the name `MyObfuscatedSpringApp.jar`
+    *   Enter the name `MyObfuscatedSpringApp.jar`.
-4. Build the project (Make sure you do not have any errors and that `MyObfuscatedSpringApp.jar` is created.)
+4. Build the project.
+(Make sure you do not have any errors and that `MyObfuscatedSpringApp.jar` is created.)

 ## Running the application

-These instructions will guide you through running both applications side by side.
+These instructions will guide you through running the original and obfuscated versions of the application side by side.

-1. Go back to your command prompt
+1. Go back to your command prompt.
-2. Start both applications (on a background thread)
+2. Start both applications (on a background thread).
     *   Windows
-        *   Run the command: `start java -jar MySpringApp.jar` (You will see an app come up)
+        *   Run the command: `start java -jar MySpringApp.jar` (You will see an app come up).
-        *   Run the command: `start java -jar MyObfuscatedSpringApp.jar` (You will see another app come up)
+        *   Run the command: `start java -jar MyObfuscatedSpringApp.jar` (You will see another app come up).
     *   Unix
-        *   Run the command: `java -jar MySpringApp.jar &` (You will see an app come up)
+        *   Run the command: `java -jar MySpringApp.jar &` (You will see an app come up).
-        *   Run the command: `java -jar MyObfuscatedSpringApp.jar &` (You will see another app come up)
+        *   Run the command: `java -jar MyObfuscatedSpringApp.jar &` (You will see another app come up).
 3. Click the `Life Cycle` button in both apps and read the output.
 4. Click the `Properties` button in both apps and read the output.
 5. Click the `Lookup/Replaced` button in both apps and read the output.
 6. Click the `Constants` button in both apps and read the output.
-7. Close the apps by clicking the `X`
+7. Close the apps by clicking the `X`.

 Copyright 2018 [PreEmptive Solutions, LLC.](https://www.preemptive.com)